eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/identity.protocol.base.md

 an [OAuth 2.0 Client Credential Grant](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.4) against a Secure Token Service (STS) Endpoint.
 How the participant agent obtains the endpoint address is participant-specific and beyond the scope of this specification.

+> TODO: following section needs rework. e.g. bearer_access_scope is newly defined in this spec, VP Access Token here and in in its own subsection above, is not clearly described, e.g. why "VP" access token?

 The Self-Issued ID Token request MAY contain the `bearer_access_scope` authorization request parameter which is set to a list of space-delimited scopes the response `VP Access Token` set in the `access_token` claim will be enabled for.
 If